-The Bank's consolidated gross loan portfolio, as at 31 December 2022, was EUR 57.7 billion (of which EUR 56.2 billion were recorded in the caption "Financial assets at amortised cost - Loans to customers", EUR 1.5 billion were recorded in the caption "Debt securities held associated with credit operations" and EUR 0.021 billion were recorded in the caption "Financial assets not held for trading mandatorily at fair value through profit or loss - Loans and advances to customers at fair value").
-The ratio of NPEs (loans only) stood at 3.8% as at 31 December 2022, compared to 4.7% as at 31 December 2021.
-As at 31 December 2022, the loan portfolio in Portugal amounted to EUR 40.1 billion.
-In Portugal, the ratio of NPEs stood at 3.4% as at 31 December 2022, compared to 4.7% as at 31 December 2021.
+The Bank's consolidated gross loan portfolio, as at 31 December 2024, was EUR 57.2 billion (of which EUR 55.4 billion were recorded in the caption "Financial assets at amortised cost - Loans to customers", EUR 1.8 billion were recorded in the caption "Debt securities held associated with credit operations" and EUR 0.003 billion were recorded in the caption "Financial assets not held for trading mandatorily at fair value through profit or loss - Loans and advances to customers at fair value").
+The ratio of NPEs (loans only) stood at 3.2% as at 31 December 2024, compared to 3.4% as at 31 December 2023.
+As at 31 December 2024, the loan portfolio in Portugal amounted to EUR 38.4 billion.
+In Portugal, the ratio of NPEs stood at 2.5% as at 31 December 2024, compared to 2.9% as at 31 December 2023.

-NPEs in Portugal amounted to EUR 1.36 billion as at 31 December 2022, with EUR 0.3 billion of NPEs relating to individuals and EUR 1.0 billion to companies.
-24.5% of NPEs are NPLs more than 90 days.
-NPE coverage as at 31 December 2022 was 132% for Companies (79% by LLRs, 55% by real estate collateral and 2% by other collateral) and 106% for Individuals (37% by LLRs, 68% by real estate collateral and 1% by other collateral).
-NPLs more than 90 days' coverage as at 31 December 2022 was 226% for Companies (186% by LLRs, 37% by real estate collateral and 3% by other collateral) and 106% for Individuals (50% by LLRs, 55% by real estate collateral and 1% by other collateral).
-Other NPE coverage as at 31 December 2022 was 114% for Companies (58% by LLRs, 54% by real estate collateral and 2% by other collateral) and 106% for Individuals (29% by LLRs, 76% by real estate collateral and 1% by other collateral).
+NPEs in Portugal amounted to EUR 0.97 billion as at 31 December 2024, with EUR 0.4 billion of NPEs relating to individuals and EUR 0.6 billion to companies.
+38% of NPEs are NPLs more than 90 days.
+NPE coverage as at 31 December 2024 was 134% for Companies (104% by LLRs, 29% by real estate collateral and 1% by other collateral) and 100% for Individuals (29% by LLRs, 70% by real estate collateral and 1% by other collateral).
+NPLs more than 90 days' coverage as at 31 December 2024 was

-Loan impairment (net of recoveries) amounted to EUR 300.6 million in 2022 recorded in the caption "Impairment for financial assets at amortised cost - Loans and advances to customers", compared to
+152% for Companies (126% by LLRs, 24% by real estate collateral and 2% by other collateral) and 100% for Individuals (46% by LLRs, 52% by real estate collateral and 1% by other collateral).
+Other NPE coverage as at 31 December 2024 was 126% for Companies (94% by LLRs, 31% by real estate collateral and 1% by other collateral) and 100% for Individuals (16% by LLRs, 84% by real estate collateral and 0.2% by other collateral).

-EUR 348.9 million in 2021, recorded in the caption "Impairment for financial assets at amortised cost - Loans and advances to customers" and EUR 509.9 million in 2020, recorded in the caption "Loans impairment".
-From 2011 to 31 December 2022, the Bank made impairment provisions amounting to EUR 9.5 billion.
-Cost of risk1, measured by the proportion of loan impairment annualised charges (net of recoveries) compared to loans to customers (gross), stood at 52 basis points in 2022, compared to 60 basis points in 2021, compared to 92 basis points in 2020, 72 basis points in 2019 and 92 basis points in 2018.
+Loan impairment (net of recoveries) amounted to EUR 182.4 million as at 31 December 2024 recorded in the caption "Impairment for financial assets at amortised cost - Loans and advances to customers", compared to EUR 240.0 million as at 31 December 2023, recorded in the caption "Impairment for financial assets at amortised cost - Loans and advances to customers", recorded in the caption "Loans impairment".
+From 2011 to 31 December 2024, the Bank made impairment provisions amounting to EUR 9.9 billion.
+Cost of risk 2, measured by the proportion of loan impairment annualised charges (net of recoveries) compared to loans to customers (gross), stood at 32 basis points(includes an impairment reversal in international operations, without this effect the cost of risk would be 48 basis points at the group level and 37 basis points in the international operations) as at 31 December 2024, compared to 48 basis points in 2023, compared to 52 basis points in 2022 and 60 basis points in 2021.
 The persistence, or deepening, of the current crisis, general market volatility, sluggish economic growth and increased unemployment, coupled with inflation or a sharp increase in risk premiums required would lead to increased loan impairment costs and, consequently, to the reduction of the Bank's net income.
 In addition, the level of impairment and other reserves may not be sufficient to cover possible future impairment losses, and it may be necessary to create additional provisions of significant amounts.
 Any failure in risk management or control policies relating to credit risk could adversely affect the Bank's business, financial condition, results of operations and prospects.